lexie23c/Hivebets/docs/how-it-works/cashback-system.md

 # Cashback System

-Earn 10% cashback on every bet you place on HiveBets - win or lose.
+Earn 10% cashback on every bet you place on Hivebets - win or lose.

 ## Overview

-HiveBets rewards EVERY bet you place with instant cashback, whether you win or lose.
+Hivebets rewards EVERY bet you place with instant cashback, whether you win or lose.
 This makes betting more rewarding and reduces your overall risk.

 ## How It Works